MosNes/fantasy-football-draft/README.md

 User Story:
 AS A football fanatic I WANT to play a game amongst friends, associates, or even meet new friends while competing with their knowledge of the game SO THAT I enjoy NFL sunday’s even when my team sucks.

 GIVEN a team with 15 spots, I will draft players by using the search input in my dashboard.
 WHEN I am presented with various players of different positions, I can choose and  add them to my team.
-WHEN my team roster is full I can drop players and pick up new  players.

 ## 🛠️ Installation Steps
 The project was uploaded to GitHub at the following [repository] (https://github.com/MosNes/fantasy-football-draft.git)